ramondelgadillo/Spendly/README.md

 # 💸 Spendly – Expense Tracker Web App

-Spendly is a simple and modern expense tracking web application built with FastAPI, SQLite, Jinja2, and Bootstrap 5.
-It lets users log, view, edit, and delete expenses with ease, all within a responsive and clean user interface.
+Spendly is a simple and modern expense tracking web application built with FastAPI, SQLite, Jinja2, Bootstrap 5, and vanilla JavaScript.
+It lets users log, view, edit, and delete expenses with ease, all within a responsive and clean user interface enhanced by interactive features.

-🧠 Perfect for tracking day-to-day expenses and visualizing where your money goes—no login or third-party accounts required.

----

 ## ✨ Features

 - ➕ Add new expenses with description, amount, category, and auto timestamp
-- 🔁 Edit or delete existing expenses
+- 🔁 Edit or delete existing expenses with confirmation prompts
 - 📅 View all expenses in a sortable table
 - 💰 See **total spending** and a **category breakdown**
-- 🔍 Filter by category using a dropdown
+- 🔍 Instantly filter expenses by category with client-side filtering using vanilla JavaScript
 - 🌓 Dark-mode-friendly UI with Bootstrap 5 styling
 - ⚡ Blazing fast backend using FastAPI